See how fast a hacker could break your password - and learn why it matters.

 Adding one character can multiply crack time by 95x Every extra character exponentially increases the number of combinations an attacker must try.
 Length beats complexity.

-Test Your Password
+Test Your Password Strength

 Enter a password to see results